 It is important to note that if you qualify, you will be charged higher premiums than someone who doesn’t have any illnesses—this is typical with a number of illnesses and conditions such as smoking or heart disease.

-If you’re a smoker, you may be interested in learning more about non-medical life insurance for smokers—we cover that here.
+If you’re a smoker, you may be interested in learning more about non-medical life insurance for smokers.